Supplementary Death Benefit

 Public Service (Crown) Corporation Employer's Rate

-Every Crown corporation, agency or public board set out in Schedule IV shall pay to the Consolidated Revenue Fund each month an amount equal to $0.04 for every $1,000 of basic benefit of each participant who is employed by the Crown Corporation, agency or public board at any time during that month.
+Every Crown corporation, agency or public board not set out Schedule III of the regulations shall pay to the Consolidated Revenue Fund each month an amount equal to $0.04 for every $1,000 of basic benefit of each participant who is employed by the Crown Corporation, agency or public board at any time during that month.

 Employers will be invoiced monthly for the SDB employer share of employee paid premiums and for arrears received from employees for periods of LWOP.